 WordPress has achieved its mission to democratize publishing, so any blogger, writer, editor, or content manager has access to a powerful publishing platform on the Web.
 So, how do you put all of the awesome capabilities of WordPress to best use?

 It’s a myth that a CMS is a silver bullet for online publishing.
 While incredible strides have been made for content management and user experience, the Author Experience has lagged in comparison.
-AX ≠ UX.
-We need to customize the implementation of WordPress to create a better workflow for authors and editors.

 We hope 2015 brings you opportunity and rewards.
 Word & Image is tooling up this year to better support client web needs and to help achieve your goals.